-Through case discussion, sharing of good practices and engaging activities, participants will explore intercultural educative practices.
+Through case discussion, sharing of good practices, and engaging activities, participants will explore intercultural educational practices.
 They will receive prompts to foster communication in their classes and will explore solutions to plan activities aiming at meeting newcomers’ needs without interrupting the regular didactic flow.
-Teaching strategies with concrete, across-the-board objectives will be presented (role-playing, cooperative learning and many others).
+Teaching strategies with concrete, across-the-board objectives will be presented (role-playing, cooperative learning, and many others).

 By the end of the course, participants will have gained broader awareness about different learning approaches, intercultural communication, innovative methods, and how to convert diversity from burden to opportunity.

 - Identify students’ different learning approaches to be able to choose the correct teaching strategies;